QuentinRa/blog.quentinra.dev/cyber/os/linux/index.md

 * `env`: see environment variables
 * `umask`: see the default perms on newly created files
 * `getent`: shortcut to get entries about something, such as `passwd`
+* `finger`: return a summary of information about a user
 </div></div>

 <hr class="sr">